charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 ##### conventions of React Testing Library:
 - it starts with a describe() to define what youre testing and it() for what it should do. inside the it():
-	- render the component in order to select an element from it usiing the render() with the component inside of it once you render you have to query what youre going to evaluate. then you use assertions `expect().toBe()` to match the query with some expected result to compare against
+	- render the component in order to select an element from it usiing the render() with the component inside of it
+	- once you render you have to query what youre going to evaluate. then you use assertions `expect().toBe()` to match the query with some expected result to compare against

-on rendering in order to queue: to Query are methods of selecting different elements in a rendered component. there are different ways you can query these rendered components, however there are specific guidelines on how you should do it:
+**what does it mean to query?** to Query are methods of selecting different elements in a rendered component. there are different ways you can query these rendered components, however there are specific guidelines on how you should do it:
 - if you need query a specific element like a heading, button, form etc, use `screen` object as imported by: `import {render, screen} from "@testing-library/react"`
+- if you need to query a whole component incase you need to do a snapshot, you need to destructure the `render` object to get the main DOM node of your component.
+	- *snapshot* - used to check for errors in your component mounting and rendering. checks to make sure that it renders the same thing in atleast two attempts incase side effects are leading to different renders.
 ###### queries
 - methos that testing library gives you to find elements on the page. types of queries include:
 	- get: `getBy`